Dargones/reversi/README.md

 The code in this repository allows to analyze the [Reversi (aka.
 Othello)](https://en.wikipedia.org/wiki/Reversi) board game, which is a perfect information, zero-sum, two-player strategy game played on an 8x8 board.
-The ultimate goal of this project is to find a winner in a perfectly played game (the number of possible positions in Reversi is estimated to be close to, though somewhat higher than that that in Checkers).
+The ultimate goal of this project is to find a winner in a perfectly played game (the number of possible positions in Reversi is estimated to be close to, though somewhat higher than that in Checkers).

 ## The algorithm